 SRI LANKA: Sri Lanka's military says a suicide bomb blast in the capital has killed at least nine people, including seven policemen.
 A spokesman says a suicide bomber on a motorbike crashed into a bus carrying policemen in a commercial area in Colombo that is the site of Sri Lanka's presidential office.
 He says more than 85 people were wounded.
 The spokesman blamed Tamil Tiger rebels for carrying out today's (Friday's) attack.
 There has been no immediate claim of responsibility.
 Tamil rebels have been fighting for an independent Tamil state in northern Sri Lanka since 1983.

-The United Nations is warning the world economy is on the brink of a severe downturn, mainly because of worsening US housing and credit markets.
+UN ECONOMY: The United Nations is warning the world economy is on the brink of a severe downturn, mainly because of worsening US housing and credit markets.
 The organization's mid-year economic update is predicting declines in all parts of the world.
 In a report released Thursday, U.N. economists say world economic growth will slow to one-point-eight percent this year, down from three-point-eight last year.
 The report's author, Rob Vos, says the surge in food and oil prices is contributing to the slowdown.

 Listen to our World News for details.